kaleidawave/kaleidawave.github.io/src/posts/my-rust-infrastructure.md

 - For fields whose type contains generics, it can add necessary `where` clauses if the trait is called on that field
 - The macro also gets a structure.
 You get a more declarative code by laying out the [`Trait`](https://docs.rs/syn-helpers/0.4.3/syn_helpers/struct.Trait.html) with the items you need to implement.
 Those methods contain functions that handle generating the output.

-For example in the parser I currently have a way of *visiting nodes* (running a set of functions over them), automating this implementation becomes quite simple using the `syn-helpers` library.
+For example, in the parser, I currently have a way of *visiting nodes* (running a set of functions over them) and automating this implementation becomes quite simple using the `syn-helpers` library.

 ```rust
 use proc_macro::TokenStream;